kubecost/docs/install-and-configure/advanced-configuration/key-rotation.md

 ## ETL backup keys

 ETL backups rely on the secret defined by the Helm value `.Values.kubecostModel.etlBucketConfigSecret`.
-More details can be found on the [ETL backup page](/install-and-configure/install/etl-backup/etl-backup.md).
+More details can be found in the [Federated ETL Backups and Alerting](/install-and-configure/install/etl-backup/etl-backup.md) doc.

 1. Modify the appropriate Kubernetes secret.
 2. Restart the Kubecost `cost-analyzer` pod.